 In addition to the fire department sampling frame, NIOSH may incorporate other sampling frames for the Targeted Cohort, including state fire service agencies.
 A few states (e.g., Georgia, Kentucky, Ohio, etc.) require all firefighters, career and volunteer, to be certified and regularly re-certified to be active in that state.
 Each of these states has a governing body that keeps track of all active firefighters and their certifications.
 Some states maintain comprehensive or large lists of active firefighters in that state through other means of recordkeeping (e.g., through pension, retirement, workers' compensation records, etc.).
-NIOSH may work with these state agencies to obtain information necessary for contacting firefighters with invitations to voluntarily enroll and for tracking participating (e.g., name, fire department, active status, email address, phone number, residential address) for all currently active firefighters in that state.
-All new firefighters identified in state records sent to NIOSH periodically (e.g., every two or three years) will be invited to enroll.
+NIOSH may work with or through these state agencies to obtain information on active firefighters in the state, contact firefighters with invitations to voluntarily enroll, and track participation (e.g., name, fire department, active status, email address, phone number, residential address).
+All new firefighters identified in state records can be contacted periodically (e.g., every two or three years) with an invitation to enroll.
 Additionally, some states could potentially include a link or invitation to the NFR during their initial certification/recertification process or other means of communication.
 Some of the state agencies may also have access to incident records.
 NIOSH will explore obtaining these records either from the state or from individual fire departments in the state.
 In most cases, however, state agencies are not anticipated to have records with the level of detail related to fire incidents that are available from individual departments.